 “You mean, you guys are wireless?”
 Yes!
 We’ve always been wireless.
 We’re one of the original “wireless" delivery systems.
 Truth is, over-the-air television provides the very best picture and sound.
-You receive the signal at KBTC’s full quality level – it hasn’t been squeezed and squished to fit into a crowded cable or satellite “stream.”
+You receive the signal at KBTC’s full quality level – it hasn’t been squeezed to fit into a cable or satellite “stream.”
 And there’s no monthly fee.

 For more information on antennas and receivers, read below!